 Looking for a wallet-friendly Viennese family restaurant where tourists rarely set foot?
-You won’t even need to walk far from the city center for Kolonitz Beisl, a deeply local eating and drinking joint in District 3, near the charming Radetzkyplatz.
-The inside is cozy and unfussy, fitted with a weathered bar counter, rustic wooden furnishings, and old beer advertisements.
+You won’t even need to walk far from the city center for Kolonitz Beisl, a deeply local eating and drinking joint in District 3.
+The inside is laid-back and cozy, fitted with a weathered bar counter and rustic wooden furnishings.
+Service is kind, the dishes very tasty.

-The service is kind, the dishes very tasty.
-Highlights are the lentil stew with pork cracklings and two voluminous dumplings; the ham noodles (schinkenfleckerl); the schnitzel variations; and the böhmische palatschinken filled with plum jam (powidl) and poppy seeds.
+Think lentil stew with pork cracklings and two voluminous dumplings; ham noodles (Schinkenfleckerl); schnitzel variations; Böhmische Palatschinken filled with plum jam (powidl) and poppy seeds.
 The customers include middle-aged Viennese intellectuals with a fondness for low-priced alcohol and a taste of home.
-With €10-14 mains, it’s your cheapest option for a sit-down meal in central Vienna.
+With €10-15 mains, it’s your cheapest option for a sit-down meal in central Vienna.
 Cash and weekdays only!